Choosing an

-Choosing an alternative path to current nasal polyp
+to current nasal polyp

-options with SINUVA
+treatment options with

 Which of your patients may benefit from SINUVA?10